pret/pokecrystal/docs/bugs_and_glitches.md

  	ld [hl], a
  	ld [wEnemyMonStatus], a
 -	; Bug: this should reset SUBSTATUS_NIGHTMARE
--	; Uncomment the former 2 lines below to fix
+-	; Uncomment the 2 lines below to fix
-	; This should also reset SUBSTATUS_CONFUSED
-	; Uncomment the latter 2 lines below to fix
 -	; ld hl, wEnemySubStatus1
 -	; res SUBSTATUS_NIGHTMARE, [hl]
 +	ld hl, wEnemySubStatus1
 +	res SUBSTATUS_NIGHTMARE, [hl]
+	; This should also reset SUBSTATUS_CONFUSED
+	; Uncomment the 2 lines below to fix
 	; ld hl, wEnemySubStatus3
 	; res SUBSTATUS_CONFUSED, [hl]
  	ld hl, wEnemySubStatus5